lancejnelson/PH323/course_docs/schedule.md

    - Reading: Sutton Chapter 2, section entitled "Heteronuclear diatomic molecule"

    - Description: Today we will finish up our discussion of the homonuclear diatomic nuclear, talking about the time dependence of the coefficients.
 The idea of a "hopping integral" emerges.
-Then we will discuss the heteronuclear diatomic molecule and give time to work on the homework assignment
+Then we will discuss the heteronuclear diatomic molecule and give time to work on the homework assignment.
+Specifically, students will be given time to "fill in the details" on the heteronuclear solution.

    - Homework: [here][day_8_hw]